LaunchPadLab/lp-components/docs.md

 ## CloudinaryFileInput

-A wrapper around the [FileInput][46] component that automatically uploads files to cloudinary via the [cloudinaryUploader][145] HOC.
+A wrapper around a file input component (defaults to [FileInput][46]) that automatically uploads files to cloudinary via the [cloudinaryUploader][145] HOC.

-The value of this input is the public URL of the uploaded file.
+The value of this input will only get set upon successful upload.
+The shape of the value will be of a file object or an array of file objects with the `url` set to the public URL of the uploaded file.
+The full response from Cloudinary is accessible via the value's `meta.cloudinary` key.

 Additionally, the `uploadStatus` passed down from `cloudinaryUploader` will be added as a class on the input.

 You can pass arguments to the instance of `cloudinaryUploader` via this component's props,